Police: Man intentionally stepped in front of train

 Muscatine police received a report shortly after 12:30 p.m. about an individual under a train along the riverfront area of downtown Muscatine.
 Officers found a deceased man under the stopped train near the East Mississippi Drive and Sycamore Street intersection.

-The male was identified as Robert Wayne Miller.
-The initial investigation indicates that Miller was a pedestrian who intentionally entered the tracks as the train was approaching.
+The initial investigation indicates that a pedestrian intentionally entered the tracks as the train was approaching.

 Access to the riverfront was blocked for several hours while the investigation took place.